 - Full technical support using performance designated equipment, production crew and front of house staff. - Photocopying of posters and programs on 8-1/2 x 11 or 8-1/2 x 14 white paper, one-fold only originals.
 Both posters and programs must be submitted to the External Relations Coordinator for copy approval.
 Posters are due no later than four (4) weeks prior to the concert.
 Programs are due no later than two (2) weeks prior.
-Please see the Publicity Process as detailed on the Department website in the Toolkit section for more information. - Video documentation of one performance with one camera.
+Please see the External Relations Coordinator and the Toolkit section > Production and Publicity Resources for more information. - Video documentation of one performance with one camera.
 All other documentation is the student's responsibility to coordinate appropriate volunteers and check out equipment from the Media Manager.
 No other Department documentation is available due to deceases in graduate associate and staff funding.
 Video documentation footage is available in the Media Lab 2-3 weeks after the close of the production.